bcambl/fabric-adduser/README.md

 $ fab adduser
 ```

-Add users with global password (same password set for all hosts):
+Add users with unique password for each host:
+(default: Same password on all hosts)

 ```
-$ fab adduser:gp=True
+$ fab adduser:gp=False
 ```

 Remove users and leave groups intact.